Leaders Eat Last: how psychological safety turns groups into successful teams

 Transversal competencies as a top priority

-Setting everything else aside, according to the World Economic Forum in its update of "The Future of Jobs Report 2025", soft skills are an absolute priority for companies worldwide.
+Going beyond any reflection, according to the World Economic Forum in its update of "The Future of Jobs Report 2025", soft skills represent, in all respects, a top priority for companies all over the world.

 The study highlighted some particularly striking findings:

-- 94% of companies consider soft skills to be more important than technical skills.
-What a discovery!
+- 94% of companies consider soft skills more important than technical skills.
+Excellent finding.

-- The most sought-after skills are: critical thinking, creativity, empathetic leadership, and change management.
-Easier said than done!
+- The most in-demand skills include: critical thinking, creativity, empathetic leadership , and change management.
+Easy to say!

 - Soft skills are strategic for tackling the evolution and dominance of new technologies.
 An undeniable truth.

-- Interpersonal communication, the ability to build effective relationships, and problem-solving are almost mandatory skills.
+communication , effective interpersonal skills , and problem-solving are almost mandatory.
 They always have been!

 Sinek is very clear about an uncomfortable truth: many organisations talk about values, but reward opposite behaviours.
 They talk about collaboration, yet encourage internal competition; they talk about well-being, yet tolerate toxic leadership.